 A healthy pregnancy is a team effort.
-You took an important step to make informed decisions about your health care by joining Amerigroup Community Care.
-While you are on your pregnancy journey, this guide can teach you about plan benefits and resources to support your well-being.
+You took an important step to make informed decisions about your healthcare by joining Amerigroup Washington, Inc. This guide can help you learn about the plan benefits and resources to support your well-being during pregnancy.
 You are not going through this alone.
 We are ready to answer any questions you may have along the way.
-You can call our Member Services team or 24-hour Nurse HelpLine at any time, day or night.
+You can call our Member Services team Monday through Friday from 8 a.m. to 5 p.m.
+Pacific time or 24-hour Nurse HelpLine at any time, day or night.